carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/what-is-utility-ai.md

 ![[../Attachments/UtilityIntelligence/Documenntation/utility-based-ai.png|center|550]]

-Here's how a Utility-Based AI works step by step:
+Here's how the decision-making process of a Utility-Based AI works step by step
 1. Evaluating Decisions:
 - The AI character evaluates all of its decisions based on multiple factors like the enemy health, distance to target, available resources, etc.
 2. Assigning Utilities:
 - Based on the evaluation, each decision is assigned a score representing its **utility**.
 - This score reflects how "good" the decision is in the current context.
 3. Making Decisions:
 - The decision with the **highest utility score** is chosen for the AI character to perform.
 - This ensures the NPC prioritizes decisions that are most beneficial for the current situation.